rumca-js/pi-wifi-access-point/README.md

 In my setup I create the Wifi server on 'Edimax' Wifi dongle.

+This solution is obsolete on Ubuntu machines, since Ubuntu provides Wifi hotspot solution out of the box.
+This solution could be intresting for raspberry pi use on the other hand.

 # Use cases

  - Linux machine VNC access (remote desktop)